 LIMITED EDI-TIONS OF AU-THENTIC MASTER-PIECES . . . recall the thrilling days of the past.
-Reclaimed treas-ures from the deep bring a bring deep a of breath fresh fresh breath of yesterday to your den or 'special' room.
-The lamp is made of the ac-tual deadeye or block (as illus-trated) from an a perfect decorator
+Reclaimed treas-ures from the the deep bring a fresh breath of yesterday to your den or 'special' room.
+The lamp is made of the ac-tual deadeye or block (as illus-trated) from an A perfect decorator deep bring